Alright, so first I'm going to copy and paste the plot written by Wikipedia.

 As time progresses in the novel, however, it becomes clear that the society has lost contact with the ideas of family and love, at least in the "more complete" sense at which Lowry hints.
 Children are born to designated "Birthmothers" and then family units can apply for children.
 If the family unit applies for the maximum allowed number of two, it will always be one boy and one girl.
 This is to keep the genders even.
 After family units have served the purpose of raising the children in a stable environment, they cease to exist, the parents going to a communal housing facility for childless adults, and the children becoming involved in their work and starting monogenerational families of their own, forgetting their foster parents who are growing old.
 The community maintains this process using pills which suppress emotions, mainly romantic love, which they refer to as "Stirrings".

-agriculture and transportation.
+All the land near the Community and around the other, similar communities clustered about the nearby river has been flattened to aid agriculture and transportation.
 A vaguely described system of weather control is used so that the weather remains constant.
 It is implied that genetic engineering has been used extensively to manipulate human beings so that they physically conform with Sameness.

-bicycle before the children are officially permitted to learn the skill.
+The Community is run by a Council of Elders that assigns each 12-year-old the job he or she will perform for the rest of his or her life.
+People are bound by an extensive set of rules touching every aspect of life, which if violated would require a simple but somewhat ceremonious apology.
+In some cases, violating the rules is "winked at": older siblings invariably teach their younger brothers and sisters how to ride a bicycle before the children are officially permitted to learn the skill.
 If a member of the community has committed serious infractions three times before, he or she may be punished by "release".
 "Release" is a procedure which is hinted at by the characters throughout the book.
 Originally, it is thought of as a process where the "released" is sent to live outside of the community, but still in a good place.
 Eventually, it is revealed to be a system of euthanasia through lethal injection, employed not only as punishment, but also to ensure a monotony of means by which death occurs. {When the elderly of the community reach a certain age, they, too, are given a lethal injection, and not permitted to die in the natural way. -Bekah}

 The book is told from a third-person limited point of view.
 The protagonist, Jonas, is followed as he awaits the Ceremony of Twelve.
 Jonas lives in a standard family unit with his mother (a judge) and father (a "Nurturer").
 He is selected to be "Receiver of Memory", because of his unusual "Capacity to See-Beyond", which is an ability to do something unusual, such as see color, which the other people cannot.
 The memories are images from the world as it existed before the time called Sameness, "back and back and back", things that no one else in Jonas's world remembers.

-surrogate grandfather, Jonas telepathically receives memories of things eliminated from his world: violence, sadness, and loss, as well as true love, beauty, joy, adventure, animals, and family.
+Through the Giver, who becomes his teacher and surrogate grandfather, Jonas telepathically receives memories of things eliminated from his world: violence, sadness, and loss, as well as true love, beauty, joy, adventure, animals, and family.
 Having knowledge of these complex and powerful concepts alienates Jonas from his friends and family, as well as making him more cynical towards his previously sheltered life, as he often discusses with the Giver.
 When he experiences "Stirrings", he is told to take pills to suppress his emotions; he does it reluctantly but realizes that he necessarily enjoys them, namely because he has developed feelings for his friend Fiona.
 Eventually, these revelations prompt Jonas to seek to change the community and return emotion and meaning to the world.
 He and the Giver plan on doing this by having Jonas leave the community, which would cause all of the memories he was given to be released to the rest of the people, allowing them to feel the powerful emotions that Jonas and the Giver feel.
 Eventually, Jonas asks the Giver if he ever thinks about his own release.
 This conversation leads to watching the release of the smaller of a set of twin boys born that morning.
 Jonas watches in shock and horror as his father talks sweetly to the baby before giving the newborn a lethal injection, and then dumping the body down a garbage chute.

-Gabriel, because he is unable to sleep throughout the night and disturbs the other babies in the "Nurturing Center".
+During the course of the novel, Jonas's family temporarily houses a baby named Gabriel, because he is unable to sleep throughout the night and disturbs the other babies in the "Nurturing Center".
 Jonas learns that unlike the other people in his community, "Gabe" can receive memories from Jonas, which he uses to help calm the baby.
 Because Gabriel still cannot sleep through the night without crying after the extra year he was given to learn how to sleep soundly, he is now destined to be released.
 Desperate, Jonas flees the community with Gabe.
 Also, he was given the instructions from the Giver to flee, and release all the memories that he had stored to the rest of the community.
 At first, the escape seems successful, with all of the search planes finally giving up their search for Jonas.
 Soon, however, food runs out and they grow weak.
 Cold and hungry, Jonas and Gabe begin to lose hope, but then remembering the memory of sunshine Jonas was given, he uses it and regains strength.
 Jonas begins to lose hope the most, as he no longer cares about himself, but for Gabe's safety; it is here that he feels happy as he remembers his parents and sister, his friends and The Giver.
 Jonas and Gabriel cross a snow-covered hill in the dark and find a sled on top, which Jonas remembers from the first memory he ever received.
 He and Gabriel board the sled and go down the hill where they hear music coming from some houses.

-hypothermia.
+The ending is ambiguous, with Jonas depicted as experiencing symptoms of hypothermia.
 This leaves his and Gabriel's future unresolved.
 However, their survival is made apparent in Messenger, a sequel novel written much later.

 A lengthy plot-overview and review by Wikipedia. :D